Petroleum industry in Iran: Trade in oil and oil products

 In 2006, exports of crude oil totaled 2.5 Moilbbl/d, or about 62.5 percent of Iran's crude oil production.
 The direction of crude oil exports changed after the Revolution because of the U.S. trade embargo on Iran and the marketing strategy of the NIOC.
 Initially, Iran's post-revolutionary crude oil export policy was based on foreign currency requirements and the need for long-term preservation of the natural resource.
 In addition, the government expanded oil trade with other developing countries.

 While the shares of Europe, Japan, and the United States declined from an average of 87 percent of oil exports before the Revolution to 52 percent in the early 2000s, the share of exports to East Asia, excluding Japan, increased significantly.
 In addition to crude oil exports, Iran exports oil products.
 In 2006 it exported 282000 oilbbl of oil products, or about 21 percent of its total oil product output.
 Iran plans to invest a total of $500 billion in the oil sector before 2025.

 In 2010, Iran, which exports around 2.6 million barrels of crude oil a day, was the second-largest exporter among the Organization of Petroleum Exporting Countries.
 Several major emerging economies depend on Iranian oil: 10% of South Korea's oil imports come from Iran, 9% of India's and 6% of China's.
 Iranian oil makes up 7% of Japan's and 30% of all Greece's oil imports.
 Iran is also a major oil supplier to Spain and Italy.

 In 2010, officials in Iran estimate that Iran's annual oil and gas revenues could reach $250 billion by 2015 once the current projects come on stream.

-According to a 2010 estimate, Iran's oil revenue will increase by a third to USD 100 billion in 2011, even though Iran is under an extended period of U.S. sanctions.
-As of January 2012, Iran exports 22% of its oil to China, 14% to Japan, 13% to India, 10% to South Korea, 7% to Italy, 7% to Turkey, 6% to Spain and the remainder to France, Greece (& other European countries), Taiwan, Sri Lanka, South Africa.
+According to a 2010 estimate, Iran's oil revenue will increase by a third to US$100 billion in 2011, even though Iran is under an extended period of U.S. sanctions.
+As of January 2012, Iran exports 22% of its oil to China, 14% to Japan, 13% to India, 10% to South Korea, 7% to Italy, 7% to Turkey, 6% to Spain and the remainder to France, Greece (and other European countries), Taiwan, Sri Lanka, South Africa.

 In 2020, Iranian exports of petrochemicals and petroleum products were worth almost $20 billion.
+By 2025, Iran exports 80% of its oil to China.